 Subject to the Type of Home you live in, your State Benefits and a Free Home Survey.

-If your home has less than 100 mm of loft insulation, apply today and you could save up to £240 every year on your heating bills.
+If your home has 100 mm or less of loft insulation, apply today and you could save up to £240 every year on your heating bills.

 Complete the Loft Insulation Grant Application Form today, to see if you qualify